 Why Is Soul Food Not Healthy?

-The reason for this disparity is complex and includes social and economic disparities.
-Dietary factors also play a role in the development of heart disease, high blood pressure and other lifestyle diseases.
+The reasons for this disparity are complex and include social and economic disparities.
+Dietary factors can also play a role in the development of heart disease, high blood pressure and other lifestyle diseases.

-A study published in the Journal of the National Medical Association found that people who ate a Southern-style diet—which is high in fat and salt and low in fruits, vegetables, and whole grains—were more likely to die from heart disease, strokes, and other cardiovascular problems than those who didn’t eat this type of diet (15).
+A study published in the Journal of the National Medical Association found that people who ate a Southern-style diet—which is high in fat and salt and low in fruits, vegetables, and whole grains—were more likely to die from sudden cardiac death than those who didn’t eat this type of diet (15).

 It’s not surprising, then, that people believe soul food is unhealthy.

-Organ meats, processed meats, fried foods, sweetened beverages, and fatty meats are all staples of soul food.
+Organ meats, processed meats, fried foods, sugar-sweetened beverages, and fatty meats are all staples of soul food.

 What Soul Food Is Healthy?